 Appreciate what the other person taught you and use that to help you become a better person.
 Appreciate those that love you and that you love.

 Tell those that you care about why you love them and why they are important to you.
 This helps you to stay connected and also receive social support.

 3. A time to grieve and a time to focus

 If you have lost your focus or motivation for life, set a time to grieve.
 For example, if you have children to take care of, allow yourself some space at night when they are sleeping to cry, journal, feel your emotions or reflect on the loss.

 4. Be patient with yourself

-Loss might slow down your brain.
-You might not be able to get things done as quickly or as efficiently as you used too.
+The loss might slow down your brain.
+You might not be able to get things done as quickly or as efficiently as you used to.
 Be patient with yourself through this process.
 Go slow throughout the day and prioritise what must be done and what can wait.

 Don’t feel ashamed to reach out for support from friends, family or a professional.

 If you would like to set up an appointment, email firstname.lastname@example.org.